 - 100 g ripe banana, 1 large or 2 small, mashed

 - 110 g plain flour (all-purpose)

 - ½ tsp baking soda

-- In the bowl of an electric stand mixer fitted with the paddle attachment, cream the butter and sugar for three minutes, then scrape down the sides of the bowl.
+- Cream butter and sugar.
+In a medium mixing bowl, using hand-held electric beaters, cream the butter and sugar for three minutes, then scrape down the sides of the bowl.

-- Divide batter between muffin liners.
-Bake at 200C/390F for 5 minutes before turning down the oven to 180C/350F for another 15-20 minutes.
+- Divide between muffin cases and bake.
+Divide batter between 4 muffin liners.
+Bake at 200°C (390°F) for 5 minutes before turning down the oven to 180°C(350°F) and baking for another 15-20 minutes.
 If the muffin tops brown too quickly, then cover with foil until they have finished baking.
 The muffin needs to spring back when touched.

 All recipes are developed and tested in Metric grams.
 I strongly recommend that you bake using digital scales for a more accurate result.
 I have provided a conversion to US customary in the recipe but please note that I haven’t tested using this method.